East Asian Languages & Cultures

 - Study of dialects: A far more ancient branch of Chinese language studies than one might suppose; during the Qin Dynasty (221-206 BC), the emperor is said to have requested a survey of dialects of the regions of his empire in order to understand what the people were saying about his rule.
 A key work in this area, and one which apparently also involved actual field work phonetically recording speech of different regions, was Yang Xiong’s (53-18 BC) Fang Yan (Dialects), written during the Han Dynasty (206 BC – 219 AD).
 This was a fairly unique text in the corpus of dialectical study before the late Qing, however, in that the author’s purpose seems to have been understanding existing language rather than elucidating ancient texts(20) (written or influenced by present or past dialects differing from mainstream wenyanwen).(21)

-- Linguistics: As previously mentioned, a field of study self-consciously focused upon language (as distinct from texts) and comprising a range of topics somewhat analogous to those found in Western linguistics was not discernable in China until at least the late Qing.
+Linguistics: As previously mentioned, a field of study self-consciously focused upon language (as distinct from texts) and comprising a range of topics somewhat analogous to those found in Western linguistics was not discernible in China until at least the late Qing.
 By that point, studies such as Zhang Binglin’s employed terminology and approaches which appear to be patterned after Western works to which he or his students were exposed while in Japan.
 Interestingly, rather than simply conforming to the scope and limits of the field as delineated by Western scholars, Chinese scholars who adopted the label “linguistics” for their endeavors nevertheless expanded and redefined the field to encompass many traditional branches of investigation.
 Thus we find, for instance, that the September 1969 volume of the Zhongguo Yuyanxue Shi Hua (Journal of Chinese Historical Linguistics) includes four out of ten articles on ancient rhyme studies and one on an explication of classical texts.
 This is not simply symptomatic of Cultural Revolutionary fervor for developing uniquely Chinese science and rejecting all things Western.(22) Zhu’s work also includes studies of rhyme, philology, classical exegesis and the like as valid areas of linguistic study.
 He presents a cogent argument against the anti-textual bias of Western linguistics, as well as incisive commentary on the tendency of Western linguists to investigate obscure dialects rather than more mainstream language groups

 Wen, Ming, and Originary Scenes

 Looking at texts which fall under the first of the categories listed above, and sorting specifically for works which offer something in the way of an originary scene, we find that these scenes center around the terms wen or “writing,” “pattern,” “culture”; and, ming, “name” or “to name.”
 Attempts to link language to a primal cry or to a system of calls, so frequently encountered Western works, are relatively rare in Chinese discussions of language origins.
 Why do wen and ming, writing and categorical sorting, rather than, for instance, yan and yu, appear as primary components in the Chinese conception of language, in many texts preceding or supplanting any discussion of what is intuitively more “originary” to the Western mind: the utterance?
-While we will see below in Dong Zhong Shu’s work an example in which the utterance is depicted as the initial human cognitive interaction with nature, the fact that this sort of scenario is not frequently explored shows that other concerns supercede the need to investigate verbal communication.
+While we will see below in Dong Zhong Shu’s work an example in which the utterance is depicted as the initial human cognitive interaction with nature, the fact that this sort of scenario is not frequently explored shows that other concerns supersede the need to investigate verbal communication.

 One practical observation is that in a community of diverse and mutually unintelligible dialects, where the medium of communication is a shared writing system, privileging the written, particularly in texts which comprise the orthodoxy and upon which both the political and educational systems are based is a necessity.
 Any focus upon oral communication as the most basic link of human beings in such a context would be a potential source of explosive political divisiveness.
 The fact that less mainstream or non-Confucian texts (for example, Daoist works such as the Zhuangzi or Buddhist scriptures such as the Writings of the Boddhisattva(23)) often deride the ability of the word to convey meaning may lend support to this interpretation, though other more complex ontological factors certainly underlie the privileging of the written.
 Even amongst some neo-Daoist thinkers, we find acceptance of the written word as conveying meaning.
 Wang Bi (226-249) in his Zhou Yi Lueli writes: